-Less than two hours south of St Andrews, is East Lothian, where you will find yet another assortment of clubs representing the essence of links golf.
-Muirfield (#10), Gullane’s three courses, North Berwick, Dunbar, and Cragielaw are situated in succession along the coast east of Edinburgh each with histories reaching back to the roots of the game.
+Ninety minutes south of St Andrews and 30 minutes from Edinburgh is East Lothian where you will find yet another collection of clubs representing the essence of links golf.
+Sixteen-time Open host Muirfield, the three courses at Gullane, as well as the rustic gems of North Berwick, Dunbar and Craigielaw are situated in succession along the coast each owning histories reaching back to the roots of the game.